SumiSastri/react-api-jam/docs/api-calls/api-ajax-calls-react.md

 As the `componentDidMount()` called only once, it is invoked after component successfully renders on DOM-API's DOM-tree with all its children in this life-cycle method as it is accessing the DOM and interacting with the DOM), the DOM-tree is an array and once the component mounts it re-renders every time there is a change in the state or props with the `render()` method, the only mandatory method that every component has.

 The `useEffect` method is a call back function which calls the API data and sets state, to prevent polling or constant re-renders as the call back constantly is requesting the `render()` as state is set with the `useEffect()` method to prevent the re-render of the DOM-tree and empty array representing the DOM tree is used before the function call is complete.
+The Hook combines the lifecycle methods `componentDidMount`,`componentDidUpdate` and `componentWillUnmount`.

 ```
 [initialState, setInitialState] = useState()